elchin-jafar/holbertonschool-shell/init_files_variables_and_expansions/README.md

 11 - convert BINARY var to decimal
 12 - print all 2letter combinations but not oo
-13 - print float number with 2 decimal usage of printf command
+13 - print float number with 2 decimal usage of printf command 14 - convert given num in some var from decimal to hexadecimal